Magnetized Decaying Turbulence in the Weakly Compressible Taylor-Green Vortex: Conclusions

 \begin{itemize} \item Magnetic fields significantly affect the evolution of the decaying turbulence, regardless of initial field strength.
 Energy flux from kinetic energy to magnetic energy leads to the magnetic energy dominating the energy budget, even in simulations where the magnetic energy is initially very small.

-\item The Taylor-Green vortex simulations explored here display a power law in both the kinetic and magnetic energy spectra with a measurable spectral index, which is in contrast with the behavior seen in driven turbulence calculations. \item Decaying turbulent flows do not exhibit a spectral index that is constant in time in either the kinetic nor magnetic energy reservoirs -- these spectra continually evolve over time.
+\item The Taylor-Green vortex simulations explored here display a power law in both the kinetic and magnetic energy spectra with a measurable spectral index, which is in contrast with the lack of a power law in the magnetic energy spectrum seen in driven turbulence calculations without a significant mean field. \item Decaying turbulent flows do not exhibit a spectral index that is constant in time in either the kinetic nor magnetic energy reservoirs -- these spectra continually evolve over time.
 The spectral indices of the kinetic and magnetic energies become comparable and roughly constant around $1-2$ dynamical times after the magnetic energy has become dominant.
 This can happen as early as $t=2T$ when the initial magnetic energy equals initial the kinetic energy, and as late as $t=5T$ when initial kinetic energy exceeds the magnetic by a factor of $100$.
 For simulations with more initial kinetic energy than magnetic energy, the spectral indices reach a rough constant slightly steeper than $\alpha \simeq -4/3$. \item Before the turbulent flow fully develops, an inverse cascade within the kinetic and magnetic energy reservoirs is intermittently observed.
-This intermittent behavior moves energy from smaller scales to larger scales, and is possible when the magnetic energy is comparable to the kinetic energy. \item Analysis of energy transfer within and between reservoirs indicates that within fully-developed turbulence, the cross-scale flux of energy in both the kinetic and magnetic cascades are dominated by energy transfer mediated by the magnetic field. \item Magnetic tension facilitates non-local transfer from larger scales in the kinetic energy to smaller scales in the magnetic energy, and is particularly prominent in simulations where the magnetic field is initially weak. \end{itemize}
+This intermittent behavior moves energy from smaller scales to larger scales, and is possible when the magnetic energy is comparable to the kinetic energy. \item Analysis of energy transfer within and between reservoirs indicates that within fully-developed turbulence, the cross-scale flux of energy in both the kinetic and magnetic cascades are dominated by energy transfer mediated by the magnetic field. \item Magnetic tension facilitates nonlocal transfer from larger scales in the kinetic energy to smaller scales in the magnetic energy, and is particularly prominent in simulations where the magnetic field is initially weak. \end{itemize}